bevyengine/rfcs/rfcs/45-stageless.md

 ```

+### Label configuration

+When a property is applied to a label, it is ultimately applied to each system in the label, as if it had been labelled individually.
+Of course, properties that only make sense at a group level (such as atomicity) are not propagated down, as they are not defined for inidividual systems.

+It's worth calling out that this means that a given run criteria will be evaluated seperately for each system in the group.
+This avoids surprising atomicity that can break schedules, and users can force all evaluations of a particular run criteria to return the same result by using a private type or making the label atomic.

+When building the constraint graph, all labels are expanded into the set of systems that they contain.
+Thus, adding an ordering constraint between label N and M is the same as adding a constraint between each `n * m` pair of systems.

 ### If-needed ordering constraints

 During schedule initialization, if-needed ordering constraints are either converted to strict ordering constraints, or removed.